opf/openproject/help/user-guide/time-and-costs/time-tracking/README.md

 ![Edit-logged-time](Edit-logged-time.png)

-This will bring you to the time tracking report where you will see all time entries to this respective work package.
+This will bring you to the time tracking report where you will see all time entries to this work package.

 Click on the **Edit** icon next to a time entry in the list.